Gustavo Perednik: Judeophobia and other books

-At the Institute for Youth Leaders Perednik created a course on Judeophobia, which he taught in several languages and was published as a book in many editions.
+At the Institute for Youth Leaders, Perednik created a course on Judeophobia, which he taught in several languages and was published as a book in many editions.
 He taught a full course on Judeophobia at several universities in Israel, Spain, and Latin America.

-In 2004 he published in Barcelona Spain Derailed, with a prologue by Pilar Rahola, about Islamic terrorism and the inadequate response of the West.
+In 2004, he published in Barcelona Spain Derailed, with a prologue by Pilar Rahola, about Islamic terrorism and the inadequate response of the West.
 Since 2004, Perednik has given courses at the ORT Uruguay University on the Jewish contribution to civilization, about which he published three books.
 In 2008, Perednik created an exhibition on the subject, which was presented in main venues in Argentina.

-His novel Darwin’s Silence was published in 2007, and it was analyzed in a doctoral thesis for the University of Stockholm, Sweden.
+His novel Darwin’s Silence was published in 2007, and it was analyzed in a doctoral thesis for the Stockholm University, Sweden.
 In 2009, his book To Kill Without a Trace was published, about the Iranian terror attacks in Argentina.
 The book was presented in a number of cities in Israel, Argentina, and Latin America.
 That year, Pablo Besaron published La conspiración, on Argentine literature, which includes a chapter on Perednik's novels.
 In 2010, a course on Perednik's novels was given at the Asociacion Argentina de Cultura Inglesa.